 Fusco, Brandenstein & Rada, P.C.
 Will Help You Fight for the Benefits You Deserve

-We are here to handle every aspect of your claim or appeal so you can focus on treating your disability.
+Our Social Security Disability lawyers are here to handle every aspect of your claim or appeal so you can focus on treating your disability.

 We have in-depth knowledge and understanding of how the Social Security Administration handles claims.
-Several of our staff-members worked for them.
-That experience is invaluable in helping our clients move forward with their cases, answering all their questions and reaching favorable outcomes.
-When you retain Fusco, Brandenstein & Rada, P.C., we’ll assist you in navigating the process from the application forward; obtain sufficient evidence that proves you have a disability, and ensure there are no missed deadlines.
+Several of our staff members worked for them.
+That experience is invaluable in helping our clients move forward with their cases, answering all their questions, and reaching favorable outcomes.
+When you retain Fusco, Brandenstein & Rada, P.C., we’ll assist you in navigating the process from the application forward, obtain sufficient evidence that proves you have a disability, and ensure there are no missed deadlines.

 You Can Afford Us!